geovedi/book-notes/2022/for-blood-and-money.notes.md

-# For Blood and Money
+# For Blood and Money: Billionaires, Biotech, and the Quest for a Blockbuster Drug
 Author: Nathan Vardi

 ## Prologue: Sidelines